 Every brother gets something different from their experience in Chapter.
 Common reasons for joining have been wanting to give back and serve the band, pursuing leadership opportunities, and joining a close group of brothers and friends.
 But the best way to find out why we’ve joined is to ask a brother!

 Prospective members must complete our candidate process to become active.
 Mostly you will be interviewing active brothers and sisters from the band sorority to become acquainted with our organizations.
-Lessons will teach you Fraternity history, UCLA band history, and the Greek alphabet, and must pass a test on this information.
+Interactive lessons and activities will teach you Fraternity history, UCLA band history, and will hopefully inspire you to promote and advance musicianship, leadership, and service within the band.
 Your candidate class will also plan and execute several events, to simulate what it’s like being active.
+At the end of the candidate process, you will present a project of your choosing to the active body what you have taken away from your road to wisdom.

 What would I do as a brother?